Hultan/chessImager/readme.md

    // Create a new imager using embedded default.json settings imager := chessImager.NewImager()

-   // Create a new context, and add white king side castling,
+   // Create a new image context, and add white king side castling,
    // and black queen side castling. ctx := imager.NewContext().AddMove("0-0", "").AddMove("", "0-0-0")